 If you recently closed down an old bank account, your credit score can take a hit.
-This is because closing an old account means your accounts' overall age has dropped.
-Credit scores often follow suit in such cases.
+This is because closing an old account means that the overall age of your accounts has dropped.

 However, there's another factor at play here.
 The length of time that you've been on the electoral roll is also important.
 If you've only recently joined the electoral roll at your current address, this could cause a dip in your score.

 The longer you've been registered to vote at any given address, the better your score will be.
 This means if you've recently moved home or even changed your name, you could see a change in your rating.
 This is because it causes a break in the electoral roll data available to CRAs.

 Don't worry too much if this is the cause of your score being slightly lower than usual.
 Any potential lender can still see your historical data, so they will be aware of your recent move.